Minimize the Cost of Your ADU

 For more information about the efficiency kitchen option, see Types of ADUs.

 If you need a detached ADU, you might consider a mobile home, modular home or prefab “kit” construction.
 Factory-built housing is acceptable if placed on a permanent foundation and connected to site utilities.
 Pre-fabricated units cut construction costs significantly.
 Requiring fewer building inspections, they are quicker to build and occupy.
+However, remember that detached ADUs must meet state requirements for solar PV, so the cost of PV panels should be factored into any detached ADU project.

 See Online Resources for links to manufactured and prefab home dealers.